 It’s estimated that anything up to one quarter of all online advertising interactions occurs as a result of click fraud – with some industry leaders saying the number could be even higher still.

 What is the impact of click fraud?

-Whilst the impact and effects of click fraud can be wide ranging, it ultimately falls down to financial damages.
+Whilst the impact and effects of fraudulent clicks can be wide ranging, it ultimately falls down to financial damages.

-Ad budgets are wasted to non-genuine and malicious click activity, conversion rates are lowered and marketing data is skewed.
+Ad budgets are wasted to non-genuine fake click activity, conversion rates are lowered, an that skews user data.
 It becomes harder to make data-driven decisions in your paid media marketing campaigns, non-genuine users begin to infiltrate your paid media funnel and you’re left questioning every piece of data you see.